Install Project Quay Using Podman on Oracle Linux

 sudo podman logs -f quay

-4. Switch to the terminal window previously used to configure an SSH tunnel, and open the SSH tunnel again.
+4. Switch to the terminal window previously used to configure an SSH tunnel and reestablish the SSH tunnel.

-5. On the Luna Desktop, open a new Browser window and connect to the Project Quay Registry login screen.
+5. Open a Browser window and connect to the Project Quay registry login screen using http://localhost:8080.

 pgadmin-login

-Note: If the browser window returns an error message (often indicating an inability to load config), it means that the Project Quay server is still configuring itself for this initial startup.
+Note: If the browser window returns an error message (often indicating an inability to load config), the Project Quay server is still configuring itself for this initial startup.
 Please wait and retry in a few minutes.

-1. The first thing to do is to create a new user.
-At the Quay Login screen click on the link (below the Username & Password fields) called Create Account.
+1. The first step is to create a new user.
+At the Quay login screen, click the Create Account link below the Username and Password fields.

 pgadmin-login

-2. The Create New Account page is displayed, enter the following information.
+2. The Create New Account page will display, allowing you to enter your credentials.

 • Username - This will be the username displayed within the Quay Registry.

-• E-mail Address - This should be a valid email address (not used in this Lab for verification)
+• E-mail Address - This should be a valid e-mail address (not used in this tutorial for verification)

-• Password - Enter a password (must be a minimum of 8 characters long)
+• Password - Enter a password that's a minimum of 8 characters long

-Note: If any of the fields display a red background it means an unexpected, or invalid, value has been entered.
+Note: The fields will display a red background if any field contains an unexpected or invalid value.
 A green background indicates the entered values are valid.

 pgadmin-login

 Important: How to create a super user is documented here .
-A super user is a normal user that has been granted extended privileges, which includes the ability to perform the following actions.
+A super user is a normal user with extended privileges, which include the ability to perform the following actions:

 • Manage Users